|Home | About | People | Research | Undergraduate | Graduate | Seminars | Courses | Outreach | Math Life|

 Major and Minor Requirements

 Students in the School of Engineering may, with certain exceptions, choose mathematics as a second area of concentration.
-To do so a student must notify the Dean of Engineering through the Department of Mathematics at least one semester before graduation.
-The student must complete a program that simultaneously satisfies the conditions for a degree from the School of Engineering and the concentration recommendations of the Department of Mathematics.
+To do so, a student must notify the dean of engineering through the Department of Mathematics at least one semester before graduation.
+The student must complete a program that simultaneously satisfies the conditions for a degree from the School of Engineering and the concentration requirements of the Department of Mathematics.

 Applied Mathematics Major:

-Majors must email the related fields advisor (currently Prof. MacLachlan) to request approval of any elective courses taken outside of the Mathematics Department.
+Majors must email firstname.lastname@example.org to request approval of any elective courses taken outside of the Mathematics department.
 These requests should include the syllabus (syllabi) for the requested course(s).
 Students are strongly recommended to obtain written approval from the related fields advisor prior to taking the course(s).

 Math courses numbered 61 or above are acceptable electives.
 With the approval of the Mathematics Department, students may also choose as electives courses with strong mathematical content that are not listed as Math courses.
 View a sample list of courses that have been approved or disallowed.